//MOCAK Forum// Special Edition 1/2018 //Memory of the Holocaust//

 The first, and the largest of these – Institution – comprises essays devoted to different curatorial strategies, educational models and ideas for institutional programmes that deal with the topic of the Holocaust.
 Barbara Kirshenblatt-Gimblett describes different concepts of Holocaust Museums.
 In turn, Jürgen Kaumkötter introduces a tripartite division of the Holocaust art as a genre.
 Eliad Moreh-Rosenberg analyses four distinct curatorial strategies in preparing art exhibitions at the Art Museum of Yad Vashem, the Holocaust Martyrs’ and Heroes’ Remembrance Authority.
 Michał Wiśniewski, using as his starting point the term ‘sites of memory’, coined by Pierre Nora, asks what role the medium of architecture has in conveying symbols of the past, in the context of the Jewish Museum in Berlin, Felix Nussbaum Haus in Osnabrück and POLIN Museum of the History of Polish Jews in Warsaw.
 Agnieszka Sachar talks to the architect Jakub Szczęsny, the designer of Keret’s House in Warsaw, a site of art residences and get-togethers.
 Margrit Bormann writes about the strategy of memory ‘conservation’ for future generations in the State Museum Auschwitz-Birkenau.
 In the article concluding the section, Krzysztof Marchlak describes MOCAK educational workshops dedicated to the Holocaust and calls on the representatives of the institutions active in Oświęcim to talk about their educational programme about this difficult memory.

-James E. Young opens the section Monuments with an edited introduction to his latest book The Stages of Memory, with the focus on the architectural competitions for the Memorial of the Murdered European Jews in Berlin and the Memorial for the Victims of the September 11th Terrorist Attack on the World Trade Center in New York.
-Jerzy Halbersztadt describes the history of the memorials for the victims of the Holocaust in Poland: Warsaw, Brzezinka, Treblinka, Majdanek, Bełżec and Krakow.
+Jerzy Halbersztadt opens the Monuments section with a description of the history of the memorials for the victims of the Holocaust in Poland: Warsaw, Brzezinka, Treblinka, Majdanek, Bełżec and Krakow.
 Jarosław Kozakiewicz talking to Martyna Sobczyk discusses his architectural projects, whose common denominator is the memory of past events.
 Diana I. Popescu complements his narrative with her description of the visual art installations based on involving the viewer directly, following the principle that ‘we are the monuments’.